Skip to main content

 Custom Roles let you define what users can access in Event Temple, including Bookings, components, and Settings.
 Assign roles to give team members the permissions they need.

-Only available on Enterprise and Unlimited Users Plans.
+⚠️ This feature is only available on Enterprise and Unlimited Users Plans.

 User Roles Overview